Your Information. Your Rights. Our Responsibilities.

 • Your Provider is in-network or out-of-network.

-Sharing Information with Insurance Companies
+Sharing Information With Insurance Companies

 • If you choose to use insurance benefits to pay for services, you will be required to share personal information with your insurance company.
 Insurance companies keep personal information confidential unless they must share to act on your behalf, comply with federal or state law, or complete administrative work.

-Covered and Non-Covered Services
+Covered And Non-Covered Services

 • When your Provider is in-network, they have a contract with your insurance company.
 Your insurance plan may cover all or part of the cost of therapy.
 You are responsible for any part of this cost not covered by insurance, such as deductibles, copays, or coinsurance.
 You may also be responsible for any services not covered by your insurance.
 This may include any forms that you may ask your provider to complete.
 See Fee Agreement.